-- At the beginning of each year instructions are sent to parents in a newsletter on how to access a copy of the school Code of Conduct - Students and parents are asked to review and submit an E-form electronically indicating that they have read the code of conduct. - Student agendas and the school app, MySchoolDay.
-Students, staff, and parents can access pertinent information regarding the procedures followed in the school as well as the expectations for student conduct.
-Included in the agenda and on the app are the School and District Codes of conduct. - Staff reviews the Code of Conduct with students in their opening advisory. - Parents and students are advised of the school Code of Conduct through the school agenda, school newsletters, at assemblies, and at PAC meetings. - Our school Code of Conduct is also posted on our Parent Community SharePoint site and parents have been alerted to this site at Parent evening meetings. - As new staff and students enter the school throughout the year, the Code of Conduct is reviewed with them by our counselling team. - Teachers on Call and Casual Special Education Assistants are provided with the Code of Conduct as needed.
+- At the beginning of each year instructions are sent to parents in a newsletter on how to access a copy of the School Code of Conduct. - Students and parents are asked to review and submit an E-form electronically indicating that they have read the Code of Conduct. - Students, staff and parents can access pertinent information regarding school procedures.
+Included in the agenda, and on the MySchoolDay App, are the School and District Codes of Conduct. - The school Code of Conduct will be reviewed with students at the start of the school year. - The school Code of Conduct can be found in the school agenda, on MySchoolDay App and on our website. - As new staff and students enter the school throughout the year, the Code of Conduct is reviewed with them by our administrative or counselling team and/or by our student Buddy Leaders. - Teachers on Call and support staff are provided with the Code of Conduct as needed.

-Implementation
+2) Implementation

-- Each year, the code of conduct is reviewed with students in grade wide assemblies and in advisory with advisory teachers. - · Counsellors and administrators reinforce the code of conduct throughout the year when working individually or with classes. - Throughout the year, students are reminded of their rights and responsibilities and are taught skills to help them find peaceful solutions and conflict resolution skills. - As much as possible a restorative approach is taken where the focus is on repairing relationships and strengthening individuals. - Staff members model the expectations of the Code of Conduct and guide students in decision making and problem solving often integrating the code of conduct into lessons and skill building. - The tenets of the Code of Conduct are evident in sports activities, both at home and away, where a commitment to sportsmanship and fair play prevail. - Students are encouraged to resolve conflicts through peaceful means such as mediation and to follow due process when resolving problems / challenges. - Staff will bring issues relating to the School Code of Conduct to monthly department head meetings where they can be discussed, and a plan/course of action may be implemented. - The code of conduct is reviewed each year with input from students, Parent Advisory Council.
+- Each year, the Code of Conduct is reviewed with students in grade wide assemblies and in advisory with advisory teachers. - Counsellors and administrators reinforce the Code of Conduct throughout the year when working individually or with classes. - Throughout the year, students are reminded of their rights and responsibilities and are taught skills to help them find peaceful solutions and conflict resolution skills. - As much as possible a restorative approach is taken where the focus is on repairing relationships and strengthening individuals. - Staff members model the expectations of the Code of Conduct and guide students in decision making and problem solving often integrating the code of conduct into lessons and skill building. - The tenets of the Code of Conduct are evident in sports activities, both at home and away, where a commitment to sportsmanship and fair play prevail. - Students are encouraged to resolve conflicts through peaceful means such as mediation and to follow due process when resolving problems/challenges. - Staff will bring issues relating to the School Code of Conduct to monthly department head meetings where they can be discussed and a plan/course of action may be implemented. - The Code of Conduct is reviewed each year with input from students, Parent Advisory Council and School Planning Council.

 Our school Code of Conduct has been and continues to be embedded in the daily teachings of our staff members.
 On a daily basis, all staff members contribute to helping students find ways to solve their problems and we continue to experience a high degree of success in this area.
+This is apparent from Student Focus Group feedback.
+The established culture of support and respect at our school allows different student groups within our school, such as our Buddy Leaders and our Student Council, to propose and implement strategies to address conduct concerns.
 Our student involvement is an integral part of our school culture and of the implementation of our School Code of Conduct.

-Monitoring and Review
+3) Monitoring and Review

 The conduct of students is reviewed at weekly Leadership Team meetings.
 These meetings include our Department Head meetings, our School Based Team meetings, our counsellor and administration meetings, and our regular administration meetings.
 In addition, less formal meetings occur on an on-going basis between our counsellors and administrators with the various departments with which they are assigned to liaise.
-These departments include all the different groups, (secretaries, custodians, SEA, youth workers, etc.), who are employed by the district and who work within our school.
+These departments include all the different groups (secretaries, custodians, EA's, youth workers, etc.) who are employed by the district and who work within our school.